kiwicrossing/wine-quality-prediction/README.md

 This project uses **deep learning** on a large dataset of wines with varying qualities to determine the highest quality wines based on its chemical composition.

-## Dataset Variables

-The wine dataset contains 12 variables for each type of wine:
-1. Fixed Acidity: The non-volatile acids in the wine (contributing to the tartness).
-2. Volatile Acidity: The acetic acid content (contributing to the vinegar-like taste).
-3. Citric Acid: One of the fixed acids in wine.
-4. Residual Sugar: The sugar that remains after fermentation stops.
-5. Chlorides: Contribute to the saltiness in wine.
-6. Free Sulfur Dioxide: Added to the wine.
-7. Total Sulfur Dioxide: The sum of bound and free sulfur dioxide.
-8. Density
-9. pH
-10. Sulphates
-11. Alcohol
-12. Quality: Output variable (score between 0 and 10).

 ## Project Structure

 ```bash